 After death, the placenta is believed to accompany the soul of the deceased to heaven to testify as to whether the person fulfilled his or her duty in this lifetime,” says Dr. Sarah Buckley (191).

-There are many ways to honor the placenta after birth.
+There are many different and beautiful ways to honor the placenta after birth.
 The following are a few ideas.

 Placenta Consumption aka Placentophagia

-There are lots of options for consuming one’s placenta and many reported benefits to doing so.
-I’ll go much deeper into the nitty gritty details of all the methods I describe below in my upcoming post, Placentophagia: Eating your Placenta.
+There are various options for consuming one’s placenta and many reported benefits to doing so.
+I’ll go much deeper into the finer details of all the methods I describe below in my next post, Placentophagia: Eating your Placenta.

 Remember to treat your placenta like you would a fine cut of meat.
 It should be refrigerated if you don’t plan to eat it the same day and frozen if not fully consumed within a few days of birth.